pgliaskovitis/confabulation-engine/README.md

 Implementation of language cognition and generation based on Robert Hecht Nielsen's Confabulation Theory.

-Having been studying Recurrent Neural Networks recently, the mechanisms do bear a resemblance to the 'swirl' operation of multiconfabulation.
+The temporal feedback mechanism of Recurrent Neural Networks does bear a resemblance to the 'swirl' operation of multiconfabulation.
 Multiconfabulation can effectively be thought of as a "Recurrent Maximum Likelihood" system.
 Of course, in confabulation there is no concept of optimizing an objective function.

-Possible expansions
+Possible Extensions
 -------------------

-I) Capability to generate punctuation marks and especially fullstops.
-The goal is to move on to generation of multiple sentences.

-II) Capability to perform matrix multiplications on the GPU, i.e., using CUDA.
-This will speed up language generation (but not knowledge learning).
+In decreasing order of importance:

-III) Capability to perform incremental knowledge learning, i.e., add the knowledge from a single new book directly to an already persisted set of knowledge bases.
+I) Capability to perform incremental knowledge learning, i.e., add the knowledge from a single new book directly to an already persisted set of knowledge bases.

-IV) Capability to have soft representation of symbols vs the hard representation as it stands now.
+II) Capability to have soft representation of symbols vs the hard representation as it stands now.
 Symbols are currently represented as strings and matching of the symbols on input sentences must be exact.
 A soft representation would allow more than one related symbols from a given input to be excited proportionally to a distance metric.
 Possible soft representations could be the feature vectors learned from a Deep Neural Network (also known as word vectors).

+III) Capability to perform matrix multiplications on the GPU, i.e., using CUDA.
+This will speed up language generation (but not knowledge learning).

+IV) Capability to generate punctuation marks and especially fullstops.
+The goal is to move on to generation of multiple sentences.

 Installation
 ------------